Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Structure-preserving geometric algorithms

 Fermion doubling problem is induced by a bad numerical dispersion of the free Dirac equation, which introduces pseudo cones in the Brillouin zone (BZ) of the lattice \cite{Gourdeau1,Gourdeau3}.
-As a result, pseudo-fermion modes could be excited on the lattice and a fermion could have a velocity faster than $c$.
-We can prove that this problem does not exist in this work.
-The plane wave modes of the bipsinor field on the DEC lattice can be given as,
+As a result, pseudo-fermion modes are excited on the lattice and the fermion velocity can faster than $c$.
+We can prove that the nonphysical doublers are suppressed in this work and there are only two degenerate fermion flavors exist on the DEC lattice.
+There are several equivalent approaches to achieve the doubler modes, such as the Poincar\'e-Hopf theorem based topological methd used for searching the chiral fermion doublers \cite{Karsten}.
+Here we directly derive the numerical dispersion or inverse Dirac propagator of the lattice fermion constructed in this work.
+A plane wave mode of the bipsinor field on the DEC lattice can be given by,

-Where the superscript $\sim$ means amplitude.
+Where the superscript $\vee$ means amplitude.
 By substituting Eq.~\eqref{eq:123} into the $H^{(1)}_{d}$ subsystem, and setting the $U(1)$ gauge field $A^{\mu}=0$, we obtain the numerical dispersion of a mass free fermion as,

 Once $(\Delta{t},\Delta\bm{x})\to(0,0)$, the continuum limit of Eq.~\eqref{eq:124} can be obtained as,

 which is the rigorous dispersion of mass free fermions.
 With the de Broglie relation $E=\hbar\omega$, we obtain the energy spectrum,